akshatraj-blip/sales-data-warehouse/README.md

 An end-to-end SQL Server warehouse that combines CRM and ERP sales data into a clean, analytics-ready star schema.
 It runs locally with Docker and includes a recruiter-friendly demo script, data-quality checks, and documented production next steps.

-> **Candidate:** Replace this line with your name and LinkedIn/GitHub link before sharing.

 ## What this demonstrates